The XXIX Club was formed in 1956 by a group of MCC senior players of the day.

 President: Phil Halbish

-Committee: John Anderson, Geoff Fidler, Charles Gore, Andrew Kent, Bob Lloyd, Michael Sholly and Stuart Stockdale.
+Committee: Mark Anderson, Geoff Fidler, Charles Gore, John McCormick, Michael Sholly, Stuart Stockdale and Nick Quinn.

 "He wanted to field all the time, everywhere, and there were many moments when he appeared to be doing just that."